 Massachusetts Institute of Technology

-I teach graduate and undergraduate courses on international relations and security studies, and strive to help students at all levels apply political science theories and methods to study policy-relevant questions.
+I teach graduate and undergraduate courses in international relations and security studies.
+In my teaching, I strive to help students at all levels apply political science theories and methods to study policy-relevant questions.

-I offer the following courses:
+I currently offer the following courses:

-- 17.449.
-Emerging Technology and International Security (Undergraduate)
+- 17.449 – Emerging Technology and International Security (Undergraduate)

-- 17.46.
-National Security Policy (Undergraduate)
+- 17.46 – National Security Policy (Undergraduate)

-- 17.432.
-Causes of War: Theory and Method (Graduate)
+- 17.432 – Causes of War: Theory and Method (Graduate)

-- International Politics of Emerging Technology (Graduate)
+- 17.S951 – International Politics of Emerging Technology (Graduate)

 Outside of MIT, I serve as a fellow with Bridging the Gap Project, helping to facilitate workshops that equip graduate students to engage in policy-relevant research.